lmorg/murex/gen/includes/expr-operators-tokens.inc.md

 ### Assignment

-Assignment returns `true` if successful.
+Assignment returns `null` if successful.

 Assignment is only supported in expressions.